 - Interpersonal skills.
 Being able to relate to athletes helps coaches and scouts foster positive relationships with their current players and recruit potential players.

 - Leadership skills.
 Coaches must demonstrate good leadership skills to get the most out of athletes.
 They must be able to motivate, develop, and direct young athletes.

 - Resourcefulness.
 Coaches must find and develop a game plan and strategy that yields the best chances of winning.
 Coaches often need to create original plays or formations that provide a competitive advantage and confuse opponents.

 The average pay for coaches and scouts in the United States ranges from $19,040 to $78,890 as of May 2019.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of coaches and scouts is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of coaches and scouts is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.